gnos28/gnos/README.md

 - Select `New Service Account` in the drop down
 - Click the `Create` button

 Save the service account credential file somewhere safe, and *do not check this file into source control* !
-To reference the service account credential file, you have a few options.

 ### Enable spreadsheet API :